Luxury online retailer Farfetch plans to raise $446M in IPO

 The London-based company, which runs a global platform matching upscale brands with affluent buyers, revealed pricing terms of its initial public offering on the New York Stock Exchange in a filing late Wednesday.

-Farfetch said it’s selling 30 million shares but did not give a date for the IPO, which was announced in August.
+Farfetch said it’s selling 30 million shares that will be priced between $15 and $17 a share.
+It didn’t give a date for the IPO, which was initially announced in August.

-Farfetch doesn’t buy or manufacture any of the products it sells but instead acts as a channel for brands such as Gucci and Prada.
+Farfetch doesn’t buy or manufacture any of the products it sells but instead acts as a channel for 375 luxury brands such as Gucci and Prada.

 Most Read Business Stories